lavanya9052/Internship/README.md

 For example:

-* "The pivot table provides a clear breakdown of monthly sales performance for each country."
+* The pivot table provides a clear breakdown of monthly sales performance for each country.

-* "The average order value was calculated to be \[Average Order Value]."
+* The average order value was calculated to be \[Average Order Value].

-* "The percentage contribution analysis revealed that \[Top Country] contributed the most to total sales, followed by \[Second Top Country] and \[Third Top Country]."
+* The percentage contribution analysis revealed that \[Top Country] contributed the most to total sales, followed by \[Second Top Country] and \[Third Top Country].

-* "The top 5 countries by revenue were highlighted, allowing for easy identification of key markets."
+* The top 5 countries by revenue were highlighted, allowing for easy identification of key markets.

-* "The monthly revenue trend chart shows \[Describe the trend, e.g., a general upward trend with seasonal fluctuations]."
+* The monthly revenue trend chart shows \[Describe the trend, e.g., a general upward trend with seasonal fluctuations].

 ## 7. Conclusion